 The practicum is not the only project on Dotson’s schedule.
 He teaches Climate Change Law and Policy and is the lead-faculty member on the Environmental and Natural Resources Law Center’s Energy Law and Policy Project (ELPP).
 This inter-disciplinary research project allows law fellows to explore innovative law and policy to promote a clean energy future.

 Two of Dotson’s most recent publications include: State Authority to Regulate Mobile Source Greenhouse Gas Emissions, Part 1: History and Current Challenge and The Carbon Tax Vote You've Never Heard of and What It Portends.

 Where green and yellow meet red, white, and blue

-Currently four of the seven elected officials from Oregon are former Ducks.
+Currently four of the seven elected officials from Oregon are Ducks.
 These alumni serve on several committees which are integral to the work of Congress in determining the policy needs of the nation and acting on them.

 Sen. Ron Wyden, JD ’74

 Wyden is the senior United States Senator for Oregon and has served since 1996.
 He was previously the representative for Oregon’s 3rd congressional district as a Democrat from 1981 to 1996.
 Wyden is next up for reelection in 2022.

 Bonamici is the representative for Oregon’s 1st congressional district.
 The district includes Washington, Yamhill, Clatsop, and Columbia counties and part of Multnomah County.
 She has served since Feb 7, 2012.
 Bonamici is next up for reelection in 2020.

 Rep. Peter DeFazio, MA '77